-6. Subproject proposal preparation and subgrant signingAs of 31 December 2017, a total of 31 subprojects are under implementation and that of a total budget of $22,957,061 allocated for the subprojects, about $10,900,000 have been endorsed by TC of which $8,550,000 have been approved by EPF Board.
-During January-December 2017, additional 16 subprojects (7 PONREs, 7 PFRMs, NNT-WMPA, NEPL-MU) were endorsed by TC, 16 subprojects were cleared by the WBand 12 subprojects were endorsed by EPF Board.
-It is expected that the remaining subprojects (4PFRMs) will be endorsed by EPF Board for February 2018.
+6. Subproject preparation, approval, and subgrant signing.
+It was mentioned in the second-year annual report that as of 31 December 2016, a total of 28 subprojects (PICE 18 and CBI 10) were under implementation with a total of budget of about $20 million and $23 million were endorsed by TC.
+During January-December 2017, additional 16 subprojects (7 PONREs, 7 PFRMs, NNT-WMPA, and NEPL-MU) were endorsed by TC, 15 subprojects (7PONREs, 7PFRMs, NNT-WMPA) were cleared by the WB, and 12 subprojects (NAPA, 7PONREs, and 3PFRMs) were endorsed by EPF Board (see Annex 2).
+As of 31 December 2017, a total of 39 subprojects were under implementation with an approved budget of about $25.11 million including 8 subprojects (MPI-PPA, NNT-WMPA-PPA, NEPL-PPA, and 5PONREs) that have been completed by end of 2017.
+There was 1 subproject waiting for WB clearance (NEPL-MU) and 4 subprojects waiting for Board approval (4PFRMs for KM, LPB, XK, HP) .
+It is noted that the subproject approval process took longer time than that required during the past 2 years.
 It is the new Board policy to review and approve all EPF subprojects through Board meeting before subproject signing.
-In addition, prior to the Technical committee meeting, all sub-project proposal needs to get Letter of Permission from the Minister of concerned Ministry.
+In addition, prior to the Technical Committee meeting, all sub-project proposal needs to get Letter of Permission from the Minister of concerned Ministry.

-7. New subprojects: During the report period, preparation of new subproject proposal by MAF-DPF is on-going with the objective to support DPF to provide “One window” Services to LENS2 Sub-project in the sector, including in the areas of benchmarking, spreading best practice, M&E, enhance supervision, enhance coordination, other including nature-based tourism, strategic communication, and coordination with other planning departments throughout the GoL.
-One example is to provide remote sensing monitoring of changes in forest cover in 11 Pas, to help the sub-projects deliver in a consistent and comparable way on the aggregated results indicator for LENS2.
-This new sub-project is expected to be submitted to TC in late February 2018.
+7. New subprojects: During the report period, preparation of new subproject proposal by MAF-DPF was initiated with the objective to support DPF to provide “One window” Services to LENS2 Sub-project in the sector, including in the areas of benchmarking, spreading best practice, M&E, enhance supervision, enhance coordination, other including nature-based tourism, strategic communication, and coordination with other planning departments throughout the GoL.
+One example is to provide remote sensing monitoring of changes in forest cover in 11 PAs, to help the sub-projects deliver in a consistent and comparable way on the aggregated results indicator for LENS2.
+This new sub-project is expected to be submitted to TC in 2018.
 Apart from that, there are also needs for additional financing for training of the 7PFRM in line with the national guidelines being drafted under DFRM subproject as well as additional research on development of new funding sources for EPF as required by the Green Growth-DPO project.
-Objective and scope of PCD additional financing which was already agreed with WB is also being discussed.
+There were also proposals for restructuring of DFRM, DESIA, and DEQP subprojects as well as for additional financing of DPC, PCD, and NREI of MONRE.
+In line with MONRE’s policy the DESIA subproject will be separated into 2 subprojects.

-8. EPF role in coordination and synergy: EPF has started to try to coordinate the subprojects at a more engaged level, by hosting coordination meetings.
+8. EPF role in coordination and synergy: At the beginning of 2017, EPF has strengthened its efforts to coordinate the subprojects at a more engaged level, by hosting coordination meetings.
 This is to ensure that similar activities are coordinated, and support one another where appropriate.
 This approach was endorsed by the WB during the MTR.
-However, the progress to move forward the activities after MTR remains slow due to slow implementation of many subprojects which are still facing difficulties with weaknesses of staff capacity, in effective management and decision making process within the SDA, and uncertainty and delay related to reorganization of DFRM in 2016-2017 and within MONRE starting May 2017.
-The subproject implementation progress could be summarized in Table 2.1 and Figure 2.1 below.
+However, the progress to move forward the activities after MTR remains slow due to slow implementation of many subprojects which are still facing difficulties with weaknesses of staff capacity, in effective management and decision making process within the SDA, and uncertainty and delay related to reorganization of DFRM in 2016-2017 and within MONRE starting mid-2017.
+The subproject implementation progress could be summarized in Table 2.1 below.